CLI Reference#

 Note that this is very much a work in progress, and is not yet ready for normal use.

-gptme-server [OPTIONS]
+gptme-server serve [OPTIONS]

 Options